JohnMulligan/covid_dashR/README.md

 This includes some Heroku files as well, for deployment.

-* Data last updated Nov.
-25
+* Data last updated Jan 6
 * Write-up at http://www.johncmulligan.net/blog/2020/11/26/excess-mortality-and-covid-19/
 * App currently live at http://covid-nchs-dash-r2.herokuapp.com/